In this article

 4. Streamline expense allocation and reconciliation

-Keeping your books organized and up to date is a must for making the most of tax reduction opportunities.
+Keeping your books organized and up to date is necessary for making the most of tax reduction opportunities.

 If, for example, your expense allocation is haphazard or incomplete—or you keep falling behind on your monthly reconciliations—you could be cutting into your tax savings by: